adamc00/Electronic-Survey-Delivery/README.md

 It originally connected to an MS Access DB so it could be demoed for potential clients on a laptop with no network connectivity.
-Sqlite has been substituted for MS Access, a couple of show stopper bugs fixed, and a few nasty layout issues have been fixed but it is otherwise it is as it was found.
+Sqlite has been substituted for MS Access, a couple of show stopper bugs fixed, and a few nasty code layout issues have been fixed but it is otherwise it is as it was found.

 ## Check it out